Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

 \subsection{System Model}

-We assume that the system contains $n$ agents, with the (continuous valued) \emph{state/opinion} of agent $i \in [n]$ at time $t$ denoted by $x_i(t)\in \mathbb{R}$.
-Each agent communicates with other agents based on an edge-weighted \textbf{undirected} \textbf{connected} communication graph $G=(V,E,\matr{A})$\footnote{However, the results can be generalized to weighted directed graphs in which the weighted Laplacian has a generalized Jordan form with real eigenvalues}.
-The (non-negative) weight on an edge between agents $i, j \in [n]$, which determines the relative weight agent $i$ gives to agent $j$ in its state update, is represented by $a_{ij}$, and the matrix of such weights is represented by $\matr{A}$.
-An agent $j$ is said to be a \emph{neighbor} of agent $i$ (and vice versa) if $a_{ij}>0$ (See Fig. \ref{fig:endo}).\footnote{While negative weight updates are conceivable, they will not be considered in this paper.}
+We consider a social system with $n$ agents.
+The \emph{state/opinion} of agent $i \in [n]$ at time $t$ is denoted by $x_i(t)\in \mathbb{R}$.
+Each agent communicates with other agents based on an \textbf{edge-weighted}, \textbf{undirected}, and \textbf{connected} communication graph $G=(V,E,\matr{A})$\rdout{\footnote{\rdout{However, the results can be generalized to weighted directed graphs in which the weighted Laplacian has a generalized Jordan form with real eigenvalues}}}.
+The (non-negative) weight on an edge between agents $i, j \in [n]$, which determines the relative influence agent $j$ has on agent $i$'s state update, is represented by $a_{ij}$, and the matrix of such weights is represented by $\matr{A}$.
+An agent $j$ is said to be a \emph{neighbor} of agent $i$ (and vice versa) if $a_{ij}= a_{ji}>0$ (see Fig. \ref{fig:endo}).\footnote{While negative weight updates are conceivable, they will not be considered in this paper.} The assumption of symmetric interaction weights, that a difference of opinion can have the same magnitude effect on both sides of an interaction, is common in the Influence Maximization literature, most commonly being present in the Independent Cascade (IC) model \cite{goldenberg2001talk, kempe2005influential, chen2009efficient}.